nikitau18/Fitness-Tracking---Power-BI-Dashboard/README.md

 ## Questions(KPI)

-•	What is the average heart rate across users?
+•	What is the average heart rate across users?<br>
-•	What is the average calories burned per user?
+•	What is the average calories burned per user?<br>
-•	What is the average workout duration?
+•	What is the average workout duration?<br>
-•	What is the average calories burned compared to total calories?
+•	What is the average calories burned compared to total calories?<br>
-•	How does heart rate relate to body weight and calories burned?
+•	How does heart rate relate to body weight and calories burned?<br>
 •	What are the trends in workout duration by workout type?
 •	How does heart rate vary by intensity levels?
 •	What is the relationship between intensity and calories burned across weekday types?